spintheweb/framework/.cert/README.md

 # Certificate folder

-This folder contains the site private key and SSL certificate, these should be added to ../.env
+This folder contains the site private key and SSL certificate, these should be added to .env

 Use the following openssl commands to generate them: